 The Flight of Passage Queue

 Next, you head into this amazing bioluminescence zone.
 I think I have forgotten to mention that from the second you step foot in this new world the sound of animals, bugs, and nature surround you.
-The same hold true for this queue makes this portion a little spooky, if ya know, bugs aren’t your thing.
-While in the forest you stumble across the scientist lab, where they are clearly researching the life on Pandora as well as how to link to the Navi.
+The same holds true for this queue, making this portion a little spooky, if ya know, bugs aren’t your thing.
+While in the forest you stumble across the scientist lab, where they are clearly researching the life of Pandora as well as how to link to the Navi.

 Loading onto your Avatar Link Chair

 Let’s talk about how comfortable they may or may not be.
-Every body type is different, and when creating an experience like Flight of Passage with new technologies, the ride designers have made conscious decisions to give as much information prior to guests being seated in the experience, without spoiling.
+Everyone has a different body type and when creating an experience like Flight of Passage with new technologies, the ride designers have made conscious decisions to give as much information prior to guests being seated in the experience, without spoiling.
 With guests of larger frames, it’s similar to Harry Potter and the Forbidden Journey, where you may end up being a little uncomfortable.
 The difference with Disney’s version is that you’re riding a vehicle that looks like a motorcycle, so your body is in a leaning position.

-For us, the loading part took quite some time.
+For us on our first go, the loading part took quite some time.
 It was a nice distraction to have the screens in front of you telling you how much progress has been made on linking.
 Our progress bar stayed around 64% for a long time and then all of a sudden before I could bail out we were linked and off!